-Passing Inspection: No deficiencies exist.
-Notice of non-compliance: Numerous deficiencies are noted.
-Passing Inspection: No deficiencies exist but routine maintenance identified.
-Notice of Violation: Indicates a site with site-wide or systematic Deficiencies Exist: Please note corrective actions must be addressed immediately in most cases.
-BMP issues, chronic site violations, and/or repeated non- compliance items which must be resolved immediately.
+- Passing Inspection: No deficiencies exist - Passing Inspection (with maintenance): No deficiencies exist but routine maintenance identified. - Deficiencies Exist: Please note corrective actions must be addressed immediately in most cases. - Notice of Non-Compliance: Numerous deficiencies are noted. - Notice of Violation: Indicates a site with site-wide or systemic control measure issues, chronic site violations, and/or repeated non-compliance items which must be resolved immediately.

-5.4.2 Follow Up/Compliance Inspections
+5.4.2.1 Follow Up/Compliance Inspections

 If the MS4SI determines a site has failed to implement control measures, has inadequate control measures, or has an illicit discharge of pollutants, then a follow-up inspection must occur within 14 days from the time of the observation.
 The follow-up inspection may be either an Operator Compliance Inspection or a MS4SI Compliance Inspection at the discretion of the MS4SI.
 For illicit discharges of pollutants under the SWQP permit, the follow-up Compliance Inspection will be performed onsite by the MS4SI and the use of an Operator Compliance Form will not be allowed.
-The two inspections types are discussed in detail below.
+The two compliance inspections types are discussed in detail below.

-5.4.2.1 Operator Compliance Inspections (typically by the Contractor or Permittee)
+Operator Compliance Inspections (typically by the Contractor or Permittee)

 Operator Compliance Inspections are conducted within 14 days of Routine Inspections when a site has failures to implement control measures or inadequate control measures documented on the inspection report.
 Typically, the MS4SI requires the Operator Compliance Inspection to be performed and sent back in a shorter time frame than the 14 days.
 This is a decision made by the MS4SI.
 The Operator Compliance Inspection does not fully assess the adequacy of the CMs or the overall site management and only addresses the findings from the Routine Inspection conducted by the County.
 The inspection must be sent to the MS4SI with 14 days of the Routine Inspection and be on the County-issued form or other approved method of documentation.
-The form includes the following information: inspection date, name of the operator inspector, site identification, inspection results including photos of the new or additional control measure to resolve issues from the previous inspection.
-A copy of the form is in Appendix D and on the County's server (Public Works G-drive).
+The form includes the following information: inspection date, name of the operator inspector, site identification, inspection results including photos of the new or additional control measure to resolve issues from the previous inspection and any inadequate control measures that have not been resolved from the previous inspection.
+A copy of the form is in Appendix G and on the County's server (Public Works G-drive).